AbhiK1237/Concisely/README.md

 - Node.js with Express.js and TypeScript
 - MongoDB for data storage
 - Multi-AI integration:
-  - Gemini API for summarization
+  - Gemini API and OpenAI's GPT-4.1 for summarization
-  - OpenAI for content analysis and topic detection
+  - GPT 4.1 for content analysis and topic detection
 - Brave Search API through Model Context Protocol (MCP) for content discovery
 - Puppeteer for web scraping
 - Nodemailer for email delivery